 Human Services Branch: Public Health and Medical Services Group Role: Staff will develop an Incident Medical Plan (to be included in the Incident Action Plan); develop procedures for managing major medical emergencies; provide medical aid; and assist the Finance/Administration Section with processing injury-related claims.

-Coordinate with the Local Hea Coordinate with the Local Health District to ensure all Public Health needs are met.
+Coordinate with the Local Health District to ensure all Public Health needs are met.
 Identify the operations, hazards, and exposures of greatest risk to site personnel and coordinate with the Incident Command (IC) to develop specific actions to address them and protect site personnel.
-Assist the incident commande er (IC) in developing an incident safety and control plan.
+Assist the incident commander (IC) in developing an incident safety and control plan.
 Ensure that the exposure monitoring (personnel and environment) specified in the health and safety plan and related standard operating procedures (SOPs) is performed.
 Observe the scene and review/evaluate hazard and response information as it pertains to the safety of all persons on the scene and responding.
 Assist the Incident Command (IC) and Incident Command System (ICS) staff in implementing exposure monitoring and enforcing safety considerations.
-Develop a plan to coordinate the actions of the various agencies providing environmental health services.
-Identify appropriate expertise needed for all aspects of environmental health response.
-Provide input on forecasting and planning aspects as part of the Incident Command System (ICS) for needs in the coming days.
-Issue environmental health al erts as appropriate Assist epidemiologists and health providers in linking environmental exposures to health risks, prevention strategies, and disease outcomes.
+Develop a plan to coordinate the actions of the various agencies providing environmental health services. ☐ Identify appropriate expertise needed for all aspects of environmental health response.
+Provide input on forecasting and planning aspects as part of the Incident Command System (ICS) for needs in the coming days. ☐ Issue environmental health alerts as appropriate Assist epidemiologists and health providers in linking environmental exposures to health risks, prevention strategies, and disease outcomes.
 Develop crisis communication plan clearly identifying and communicating environmental health risk issues to the media, public, partners and stakeholders.
-Disseminate crisis and emerged stakeholders. gency risk communication information to media, public, partners and Provide advice to law enforce Provide advice to law enforcement authorities regarding re-entry.
-Develop guidelines for providi Develop guidelines for providing safe drinking water from all sources.
-Develop a geo-coded databas se of all drinking water facilities and private systems.
+Disseminate crisis and emergency risk communication information to media, public, partners and stakeholders.
+Provide advice to law enforcement authorities regarding re-entry.
+Develop guidelines for providing safe drinking water from all sources.
+Develop a geo-coded database of all drinking water facilities and private systems.
 Develop Emergency Guidelines and Operation Criteria for Limited Operations (Boil water or do not drink order), and plan for dissemination to public and policyholders in cooperation with water utilities.
 Develop mutual aid agreements with other water providers and relevant health and environment entities for assistance in disaster/emergency events.